Where can I find the DOI?

 - In most recently published articles, the DOI will be printed with the article itself, usually on the first page somewhere, or in the header or footer.

-- If the DOI isn’t on the article, look it up on the website CrossRef.org.
-This free website allows you to paste all or part of a reference to find the corresponding DOI.
+- If the DOI isn’t on the article, look it up on the website CrossRef.org (use the “Search Metadata” option).

 How can I use a DOI to find the article it refers to?

-- The recommended format for DOIs since 2011 is an active link, so if your DOI starts with http://, simply paste it into your web browser.
+- The recommended format for DOIs since 2011 is an active link, so if your DOI starts with http:// or https://, simply paste it into your web browser.
 This will usually lead you to a journal publisher’s page for the article.

 Psst!
 It’s not a bad idea to check the DOIs in your references list this way to make sure they lead to the correct articles!